-ICB Medicines optimisation teams monitor the prescribing of Schedule 2, 3 & 4 CDs through ePACT2 data and investigate any unusual prescribing patterns.
-If a GP is prescribing high doses of a CD for a patient, particularly where prolonged use is expected, it is good practice to report this to the ICB Medicines Optimisation team to aid the interpretation of this data.
+ICB Medicines Optimisation teams monitor the prescribing of Schedule 2, 3 & 4 CDs through ePACT2 data and investigate any unusual prescribing patterns.
+If a GP is prescribing high doses of a CD for a patient, particularly where prolonged use is expected, it is good practice to report this to the ICB Medicines Optimisation team for further guidance.